 Apple has acquired Primephonic, the classical music streaming service, for an undisclosed amount.

-Apple says that with the Primephonic purchase, Apple Music subscribers will be provided with an improved classical music experience.
+Apple says that the Primephonic purchase will provide Apple Music subscribers with an improved classical music experience.

-“We love and have a deep respect for classical music, and Primephonic has become a fan favorite for classical enthusiasts,” said Oliver Schusser, Vice President of Apple Music and Beats.
+“We love and have a deep respect for classical music, and Primephonic has become a fan favorite for classical enthusiasts,” said Oliver Schuster, Vice President of Apple Music and Beats.

-“Together, we’re bringing great new classical features to Apple Music, and in the near future, we’ll deliver a dedicated classical experience that will truly be the best in the world,” Schusser added.
+“Together, we’re bringing great new classical features to Apple Music, and in the near future, we’ll deliver a dedicated classical experience that will truly be the best in the world,” Schuster added.

 Primephonic is no longer available for new subscribers and will be taken offline beginning September 7.

-In the meantime, current Primephonic subscribers will receive six months of Apple Music for free, providing access to hundreds of thousands of classical albums, all in Lossless and high-resolution audio, as well as hundreds of classical albums in Apple Music’s Spatial Audio, with new albums, added regularly.
+In the meantime, current Primephonic subscribers will receive six months of Apple Music for free, providing access to hundreds of thousands of classical albums, all in Lossless and high-resolution audio and hundreds of classical albums in Apple Music’s Spatial Audio, with new albums, added regularly.